 Limited Liability Company (LLC).
 If the name on line 1 is an LLC treated as a partnership for U.S. federal tax purposes, check the "Limited Liability Company" box and enter "P" in the space provided.
 If the LLC has filed Form 8832 or 2553 to be taxed as a corporation, check the "Limited Liability Company" box and in the space provided enter "C" for C corporation or "S" for S corporation.
-If it is a single-member LLC that is a disregarded entity, do not check the "Limited Liability Company" box; instead check the first box in line 3 "Individual/sole proprietor or single-member LLC."
+If it is a single-member LLC that is a disregarded entity, do not check the "Limited Liability Company" here included a back the first the init is a "Company" here in the space the state of the state Company" box; instead check the first box in line 3 "Individual/sole proprietor or single-member LLC.'